 The mosque was decorated with marble and mosaics of gold glass that represented trees and buildings.
 These decorations covered the walls of the open courtyard, as well as the colonnaded sanctuary against the south wall.
-The mosque has been redecorated by the Abbasids, the Mamluks and the Ottomans.
-Most recently, the entire mosque was redecorated and enlarged by King Fahd of Saudi Arabia.
+The mosque has been redecorated by the Abbasids, the Mamluks, and the Ottomans.
+Most recently, the entire mosque was refurbished and enlarged by King Fahd of Saudi Arabia.

 The Taj Mahal (Crown of the Palace) was built in Agra, India, for Mumtaz Mahal, the favorite wife of Shah Jahan.
 Considered the greatest masterpiece of Indo-Islamic architecture, the mausoleum was constructed during the years 1632-1648.
 With a profile as distinct as that of the Tower of Pisa, the Pyramids or the Eiffel Tower, the Taj Mahal has become an icon for the country in which it stands.

 With its architectural purity and simplicity, Tunisia’s Great Mosque of Qairawan has been called the ancestor of all mosques built in western Islamic lands.
-Dating from the 8th century, the Mosque of Qairwwan has a plain exterior highlighted by a square, massive minaret.
-Doors cut in a blank should this be blank or black? stone wall lead to a courtyard.
+Dating from Doors cut in a black stone wall leads to a courtyard.
 In the back of the courtyard is a huge hall punctuated on its axis by two cupolas.

-In mosques like the one at Qairawan, political matters were settled, teaching was expounded and men were drafted into the army.
-With its effective architectural planning and its responsiveness to social needs, the mosque was one of unique cultural contributions of the Arabs.
+In mosques like the one at Qairawan, political matters were settled, teaching was expounded, and men were drafted into the army.
+With its efficient architectural planning and its responsiveness to social needs, the mosque was one of the unique cultural contributions of the Arabs.
 Located in Samarra, Iraq, the Great Mosque of al-Mutawakkil (reign 847 – 861) is also known as The Spiral (al-Malweyya).
 Shown here is the mosque’s 165-foot high minaret that is located about 90 feet from the mosque’s north side.
-The base of the minaret originally was connected to the mosque with a viaduct.
+The base of the minaret initially was connected to the mosque with a viaduct.